Published On: Jan 02 2014 01:12:55 PM ESTUpdated On: Nov 04 2015 02:00:00 AM EST

 John Larroquette played Dan Fielding, a sex-obsessed narcissistic prosecutor.
 His lecherous lawyer became the breakout character of the show and Larroquette won a then-unprecedented four consecutive Emmy Awards for the role.

 Although there was talk of spinning Larroquette's character off into his own sitcom when "Night Court" ended, he shot that idea down.
 Instead, he developed his own sitcom "The John Larroquette Show," which ran four seasons from September 1993 to October 1996.
 He won his fifth Emmy for a three-episode guest stint on "The Practice" in 1998 and has had cameos on "The West Wing," "House," "CSI: NY," "White Collar" and "Chuck."
 In 2007, he joined the cast of "Boston Legal" playing Carl Sack, a serious, ethical lawyer (more or less the polar opposite of his Dan Fielding.)
-He's most recently had roles on the TV series "Deception" and "Almost Human," and is one of the stars of TNT's "The Librarians," a series spin-off of the channel's made-for-TV movies starring Noah Wyle that's set to debut in December 2014, and is a recurring character on HBO's "The Brink."
+He's most recently had roles on the TV series "Deception" and "Almost Human," and is one of the stars of TNT's "The Librarians," a series spin-off of the channel's made-for-TV movies starring Noah Wyle that debuted in December 2014, and is a recurring character on HBO's "The Brink."

 Richard Moll played the dim-witted, hulking bailiff Nostradamus "Bull" Shannon.
 Besides Anderson and Larroquette, he was the only actor to appear in all 193 episodes of the show.